Request A Free Quote

 Our Cockroach Control Process

-If you have an infestation of cockroaches, it’s time to call a professional exterminator like Power Pest Control.
-We have many different extermination options including sprays and insecticides.
-Contact us and we will deploy an experienced inspector to assess the situation in your home and make a decision about what method of extermination is best for your unique situation.
+If you have an infestation of cockroaches toronto, it’s time to call a professional exterminator like Power Pest Control.
+We have many different roach removal options including sprays and insecticides.
+Contact us and we will deploy an experienced cockroach inspector to assess the situation in your home and make a decision about what method of extermination is best for your unique situation.
 Call us for a quote over the phone and we can get you on the road to having a cockroach-free home.

-Unfortunately for business owners in Toronto and the GTA, millions of years of evolution have made cockroaches extremely good at finding food sources.
+Unfortunately for business owners in Toronto and the GTA, millions of years of evolution have made cockroache pest control extremely good at finding food sources.
 Power Pest Control has years of experience exterminating cockroaches in Toronto and we have worked with hundreds of restaurants, bakeries, and other commercial spaces to help eliminate the presence of cockroaches and prevent them from coming back.

 We will work with you to develop a long-term cockroach control strategy and show you what you can do to help your cause.
 We are the commercial cockroach exterminator you can count on!